Important Community Vaccine Information:

-Throughout the COVID-19 pandemic we have dedicated ourselves to keeping you safe and want you to know we are here for our community.
+Throughout the COVID-19 pandemic we have dedicated ourselves to keeping you safe and want you to know that our heroes are here for you.

 As a result of the COVID-19 pandemic we realize many of you have had to place your health needs on pause and may have avoided seeking treatment for emergent conditions or injuries.
-That’s no longer necessary as we are here for you.
+Now there is no need to put your health and well-being on hold.
+At Long Island Community Hospital, you can take comfort in knowing our heroes are here for you.

 We have also taken every precaution to ensure that our Emergency Department is safe and ready to deliver the highest level of quality care for trauma and emergent conditions.